How to Choose the Right English Willow Cricket Bat

 Cricket Bat Grading of English Willow Cricket Bats

-Cricket bats are graded based on the quality of willow used.
+Cricket bats are graded based on the quality of willow used to make a specific bat.
 The grading system ranges from Grade 1 to Grade 4 and includes Butterfly grade.

 Each grade has its unique characteristics.